tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 # Configuration and Public Key Discovery {#keydiscovery}

-In order to use a DoH server as an Oblivious Target, the client must know a public key to use for encrypting its queries.
+In order to use a DoH server as a Target, the client must know a public key to use for encrypting its queries.
 This key can be discovered using the SVCB or HTTPSSVC record type ({{!I-D.ietf-dnsop-svcb-https}}) for a name owned by the server.